Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 OpenBrush doesn't provide any utils for initialization right now because, in most cases, you have a unique way to initialize the contract.
-OpenBrush team don't want to add overhead - boolean variables per logic unit.
+OpenBrush team doesn't want to add overhead - boolean variables per logic unit.

 But for managing the permission, you can use `Ownable` or `AccessControl` default implementation.